aquasecurity/tracee/docs/docs/install/prerequisites.md

 ## Kernel version

-To run Tracee a modern longterm supported kernel is needed: 5.4, 5.10, 5.15, 6.2, 6.5
+Tracee requires Linux kernel version 5.4 or newer.
+For RHEL-based distributions, kernel 4.18 (RHEL 8) is supported due to backported features.

 You can check [kernel.org](https://kernel.org) for current supported kernels.
-In addition to upstream kernels, most distributions long-term supported kernels are supported as well, including CentOS8 4.18 kernel.
+In addition to upstream kernels, most distributions' long-term supported kernels are supported as well.

 ## BTF